ilaydayaman/LuViRA_Dataset/README.md

 # Notes

 1. **For the vision system:** Only a selected number of rosbag files are given.
 Other rosbag files can be provided on request.
-The files occupy approximately 900GB.
+The files occupy approximately 900GB of space.